KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/faucet.md

 ## Introduction

-The Faucet Fluidity module enables anyone to fund an on-chain faucet on any chain where modules are [enabled.](../installations/asset-chain-parameters.html#summary-of-ac-cc) A Smart Chain may have only one on-chain `faucet`.
+The Faucet Antara module enables anyone to fund an on-chain faucet on any chain where modules are [enabled.](../installations/asset-chain-parameters.html#summary-of-ac-cc) A Smart Chain may have only one on-chain `faucet`.

 To receive funds from a `faucet`, the [faucetget](../customconsensus/faucet.html#faucetget) method can be executed by anyone on the Smart Chain, as long as their public address satisfies a few constraints.
 Their daemon's pubkey (corresponding to the address) must have no history of funds or transactions, and an address can claim faucet funds only once on a chain.
 The call also requires the node to perform a small PoW calculation; this deters leeching.